KirinHorse/KotlinBehaviors/README.md

 # KotlinBehaviors
-Behavior Trees Library in Kotlin
+Behavior Trees Library in Kotlin, with variables and expressions surpport.